neuro-symbolic-ai/latent_mathematical_reasoning/README.md

 - Generalization on the unseen, logic reasoning and degree curriculum
 - Specializing Smaller Language Models towards Multi-Step Reasoning
 - NEURAL NETWORKS AND THE CHOMSKY HIERARCHY
+- Underspecification Presents Challenges for Credibility in Modern Machine Learning